Farmland, Kilfeaghan Road

-In a letter dated December 28, 1888, from Ballintur, William Doran told his brother Peter in the United States, that 'Tom Murphy and Mathew Sloan is home from cleveland a few days agow.'
+In a letter, the date of which is transcribed as December 28, 1888, from Ballintur, County Down, Ireland, William Doran told his brother Peter in the United States, that 'Tom Murphy and Mathew Sloan is home from cleveland a few days agow.'
 1 For a long time I've wondered who this Matthew Sloan could be.
 My mother's aunt married a Matthew Sloan in Cleveland in 1907, but he was born in 1879, so he would be too young.
 Now, I think I might have found this earlier Matt Sloan in the Newburgh section of Cleveland.

-First let me mention that I think the letter was dated 1883, not 1888, and there might have been an error transcribing the date.
+First let me mention that I think the letter was dated December 28, 1883, not 1888, and there might have been an error transcribing the date.
 The reason I say this is because the letter later says that 'Joe Write and Cate Fearon has got married about a week after you left.'
-There is a record in the Civil Registration Index of Marriages for the fourth quarter of 1883 of a Joseph Wright marrying.
-On the same page is the name Catherine Fearon.
-I haven't seen the record itself, and the Kilbroney Parish Marriage register stops at 1881, but I would guess that this is the couple mentioned in the letter.
+There is a civil marriage record of Joseph Wright marrying Catherine Fearon on 28 November 1883 at Rostrevor Chapel, that would be this couple.

 June 12, 1880